Profile

 André-Philippe Ouellet is an international law PhD Candidate at the Graduate Institute of International and Development Studies in Geneva, a Swiss National Science Foundation Doc.
 Ch researcher and a doctoral fellow of the Social Sciences and Humanities Research Council of Canada.
 His PhD research focuses on the notion and role of the object and purpose in treaty law (operation, interpretation and termination).

-André-Philippe completed stays as a visiting researcher at the Swiss Institute of Comparative Law and at the Lauterpacht Centre, Cambridge University (King’s College).
-He was Mahmoud Hmoud's legal assistant while he chaired the International Law Commission and worked for law professors in Geneva and Montreal.
+André-Philippe completed stays as a visiting researcher at the Swiss Institute of Comparative Law, at Harvard Law School and at the Lauterpacht Centre, Cambridge University (King’s College).
+He was Mahmoud Hmoud's legal assistant while he chaired the International Law Commission and he worked for law professors in Geneva and Montreal.

 André-Philippe also coached the Graduate Institute’s Jessup team in 2021, 2022, and 2023 and remains involved in organizing the Charles Rousseau Moot Court Competition, which he won in 2019.
 His publications and communications (in English, French, and Spanish) mostly cover international economic law, international organisations, and human rights law, including self-determination.